The Trust Charity

 Stanley is a small scale farmer who lives near Muramati, Laikipia, Kenya.
 He thinks deeply about all the activities he undertakes.
 Stanley's main interest is increasing food production.

 He hopes to achieve this by the application of conservation agriculture at an affordable cost.
-He has expertize in evaluating technologies and indicating their potential value and where modification may be needed.
+He has expertise in evaluating technologies and indicating their potential value and where modification may be needed.
 He and his wife are experts in the use of work animals donkeys and oxen, while Stanely also handles camels.

 Stanley has undertaken a variety of projects such as donkey weeding to reduce chemicals on Lord Deremare's Soysambu estate and the use of a camel scoop to increase capacity of water pans in arid areas.